kuroxide/ECSK/README.md

 Step 5.
 Program the Pico (.uf2 file to be added to this repo soon™) \
 Step 6.
 Check if it works. \
 Step 7.
 Stenography time!

+## Licensing
+This is an open hardware project.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.